Beginner's Guide

 Expectations

 At the Milwaukee Astronomical Society we show objects in our telescopes during our Open House nights.
-When we show Saturn our visitors express one of these two: 1) "I can see the ring!", or 2) "It's so small!" or "Why is it so small?"
+When we show Saturn our visitors express one of these two reactions: 1) "I can see the ring!", or 2) "It's so small!" or "Why is it so small?"
 This second points are not really wrong, but small is a relative term.
 Yes, it's small if you're comparing it to the large images that you find in books or the internet.
 To give you a good idea about the size of the various planets, here is what those objects look like at 100X.
 Note: the sizes you see on your computer screen or phone are probably not correct.
 In order to get the proper sizing, click here or on the image and you can download a properly scaled PDF.
 When you print that document, the sizes are to a scale that you then see at 10 inches.

 Classic Solar System Diagram